neilhacker/custom-css/README.md

 Some custom css scripts for sites to make them nicer.

 ### Roam
-This is pretty wide ranging, mainly it changes the colour pallet, fonts, and has a host of conditional highlighting for things like people and books
+This is pretty wide ranging, mainly it changes the colour pallet, fonts, and has a host of conditional highlighting.
+I've used keyboard shortcuts to quickly get books and people to highlight differently.
+* People shortcut so that [[@@John Smith]] →  [[›John Smith]]
+* Books shortcut so that [[§§some book]] → [[»some book]] These then trigger rules in the css file to get people to show up green and book purple.

 ### Google docs
 Gets rid of page breaks so document looks like it is infinite page.